 A popular strategy is buying items online and picking them up in-store. he most common reason cited by customers, is wanting to avoid shipping charges (73 percent), while others cited needing an item right away.
 While offering an in-store pickup option might feel like an extra thing to worry about for some retailers, it actually brings with it a big opportunity to increase foot traffic and sales at the same time.

-Buy online Return in Store
+Buy Online Return in Store

-The same logic applies to returning items bought online.
+The same logic applies to return items bought online.
 Customers want to know that if they need to return something they bought online, they can return it how and where they want.
 Returning online purchases can be a pain for customers, even if retailers offer free or expedited shipping.

 Roughly 83 percent of shoppers prefer to return items to physical stores, regardless of whether they purchased the item online or in-store.